Ankylosing spondylitis

 How does ankylosing spondylitis progress?

 Symptoms can vary in severity and usually wax and wane.
 Flare-ups of inflammation which cause periods of worse pain and stiffness tend to occur from time to time.
-If joints outside your spine are affected, they tend to flare up at the same time as back symptoms.
+If joints outside of the spine are affected, they tend to flare up at the same time as back symptoms.
 The number of flare-ups that occur, how severe they are, and how long they last, can vary greatly from person to person.

 Ankylosing spondylitis treatment